arjhun/agent-orange/README.md

 Agent Orange is a chrome extension for changing Donald j.
 Trump his name to any word you please.
 It can also optionally try to change photo's of him into pictures of kittens.
 Because browsing online news outlets will be something you can handle.

 ## How to install

 1. Go to your chrome extension page chrome://extensions
 2. Click "Load unpacked extensions"
 3. select the folder you cloned this repo into
 4. giddy up!

+## How to update

+1. Download
+2. Replace files
+3. Go to chrome://extensions
+4. Hit ctrl+R

 ## Change options
 When you install the extension an icon will appear next to the Chrome address bar, click on it and a popup window appears.